 Click here to read about Anne Hutchinson, Margaret Fell Fox, and Jarena Lee.

-Failing to recognize the essential role of women in Church history is to wrongly conclude that we should interpret our story through the broken lens of “he shall rule over her” (Gen. 3:16) rather than humanity’s original commission for partnership (Gen. 2:18).
+Failing to recognize the essential role of women in Church history is to wrongly conclude that we should interpret the Christian story through the broken lens of “he shall rule over her” (Gen. 3:16) rather than humanity’s original commission for partnership (Gen. 2:18).

-It is my hope that rediscovering and reflecting on these contributions of women in church history will help us correct the misconception that the Church was built only on the backs of men.
+Rediscovering and reflecting on these contributions of women in church history can help us correct the misconception that the Church was built only on the backs of men.

 MacHaffie, Barbara J. (2006).
 Her Story: Women in Christian Tradition (2nd Edition).
 Fortress Press.